Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 As the name suggests, a DAC is nothing but a chip that converts computer-readable binary code into human-hearable analog signals.
 It reads the series of 1s and 0s, and translates them into a format that people can hear, i.e. sound waves.

-Every single digital device that you own, and that is capable of playing audio has a DAC.
+Every single digital device that you own, and that is capable of playing digital audio has a DAC.
 Your iPod had one, your phone has one, and your computer has one in its chipset.
 All this converter does is take the binary code and translate that into a series of analog waves or sounds.

 But wait…I already have a DAC?